mauricioklein/mauricioklein.github.io/README.md

 # is changed locally, Jekyll will automatically recompile
 # the statics inside the container and serve them.
 $ make watch

+# Run the blog project, opening a bash console
+# in the container (useful for development/debugging)
+$ make console
 ```

 The blog can now be accessed on http://localhost:4000/.